 Before beginning to shave your hair with a pocket knife, you must consider the following factors:

-- You must check the steel’s condition carefully.
+- Check the condition of the steel: You must check the steel’s condition carefully.
 Make sure there is no dust or rust on the blade.
 Remember that a pocket knife with good temper sharpens much better than poor-quality metals.

 - Modern pocket knives are ground with a hollow.
 Hollowing makes a concave on each side of the blade of your pocket knife.
 If you are a beginner, the full concave is not recommended for you, as it is the sharpest edge when it comes in contact with your hard beard, it can bend, spring and cut your skin, you will have to hold it very flat on your face.